 When you need to Venmo a stranger, such as trading with an online buyer/seller, do it safely.
 You can research the person you’re trading with just with their username.

 By using people search tools, you can look up the person to see if anything seems off or the identity looks fake.
 Below are some legitimate people search engines that we recommend.
-Note that these are paid services, but you can sign up for their free trials.
+Note that these are paid services, but you can sign up for their trials.

 If you happen to know the person’s name, number, or email address, you may get a more precise result from the people search.